farmera/sare_grant/study_results_drones.md

 ![](img/2017-07-28_021_3_GNDVI.png)
 ###### Figure 7.
 CIR composite image, NDVI versus GNDVI index in mid-season sugarcane growth.

-In __Figure 7__ a CIR composite, NDVI and GNDVI from a section taken on July 28, 2017 are shown.
+In __Figure 7__ a CIR composite, NDVI and GNDVI from a section taken later in the season on July 28, 2017.
 The mean 'soil-corrected' index value for these was __0.83__ for NDVI and __0.73__ for GNDVI.
 Given the obvious visual difference of these two images, that the values are basically equivalent (after accounting for the scale difference) is of interest.